faharmony/faharmony.github.io/README.md

-# Welcome to FA Solutions OPEN
+# Welcome to FA Harmony

 ---

-Home of FA's open-source projects.
+Home of FA Solutions' design system, component and utility libraries